 By 1936, stocks of the 1917 pattern Cap badge had been exhausted, with only collar badges remaining in stock.
 The Director of Ordnance Services of the time proposed to the Quartermaster General that existing stock of the NZEF NZAOC badge (180 Cap Badges, 319 Pairs of Collar Badges) be used as a replacement, and the current badge be made obsolete.
 The Quartermaster General did not authorise the replacement of the 1917 Badge but did allow the use of the NZEF NZAOC Badge until the provision of new badges could be arranged from the UK.

-The Director of Ordnance Services counted with a proposal in February 1937 with a design for a new NZAOC badge, which was a similar pattern to the current RAOC Badge which had been introduced in 1918.
+The Director of Ordnance Services counted with a proposal in February 1937 which had been chosen by a competition held within the NZAOC.
+The winning design by Sergeant C Bryant was an interpretation of the RAOC badge of the time.
 The New Zealand Badge differed from the RAOC version by having the Inscription “New Zealand Army Ordnance Corps” in the Annulus field, and the inscription “Sua Tela Tonanti” in the Riband.
 The new design was approved on the 31st of May 1937.

 (This picture illustrates the Brass OR’s Cap badge and Officers Bronze Collar Badge)